 2) Clothes to bring (parang alangan pa po ako itanong sa inyo ‘to since I know magdedepende sa route ng barko, pero baka may certain things kayo na dapat hindi ko makalimutan)

 3) Is it true na dapat daw po may at least 3 na dalang party dress?

 I guess, ‘yan lang po.
 If ever lang po na may suggestion kayo.
 Let me know po.
 Thank you so much 😉

 Hi Cindy.
-Thank you for writing.
+Congratulations!
+And thank you for writing.
 It’s good to know that my website has been helpful to others. 🙂

 IMPORTANT: Do NOT pack your DSLR and lenses in your check-in luggage.
-Always in your handcarry.
+Always keep them in your handcarry.
 As for the flash, that can go in the check-in.

 Related post: If You Want To Keep It, Keep It With You